zk-passport/openpassport/app/README.md

 First, go to the `circuit` folder of the monorepo, modify the circuits and build them.

-Then, upload the zkey and the arkzkey built at a publicly available url and replace the two urls in `common/src/constants/constants.ts`
+Then, upload the zkey and the arkzkey built at a publicly available url and replace the two urls in `common/src/constants/constants.ts`.
+Be sure they have the name you put as ZKEY_NAME before you zip them, because they will need to unzip to theses name.

 Adapt the inputs you pass in `app/src/utils/prover.ts` and if you want to mint SBTs, adapt and redeploy the contracts.